Snapchat/KeyDB-docs/docs/armm-configurations-advanced.md

 The high resource utilizations of mesh network topology can lead to failed commands and syncs.
 Consider the following to optimize setup:
 - Reduce intra-network traffic by setting the configuration parameter `multi-master-no-forward no` for every master node

+**WARNING:** `multi-master-no-forward no` must be used in a true mesh topology or data loss will occur.

 ### Other Network Topology Considerations